 What do you see as the key trends for investment in 2021?

 A big ongoing trend is telecommunications, which we have long been invested in.
 COVID-19 has made everyone increasingly aware of the importance of effective digital communication infrastructure.
-Countries like the UK, Germany, and Poland are lagging behind other countries in connecting fiber to the home, which means there’s a lot of capital that needs to be deployed to meet their targets.
+Countries like the UK, Germany, and Poland are lagging behind other countries in connecting fibre to the home, which means there’s a lot of capital that needs to be deployed to meet their targets.
 Also, 5G remains an interesting development that will require a greater density of mobile towers to realise its potential – which again means more investment.

 The National Infrastructure Strategy has widely recognized the need to mobilize private investment to support the UK’s economic recovery, and are finding innovative ways of facilitating this.
-Our involvement in the digital landscape alongside the UK Government has enabled us to deliver fiber connectivity to rural areas which may otherwise be too commercially uncertain to be viable.
+Our involvement in the digital landscape alongside the UK Government has enabled us to deliver fibre connectivity to rural areas which may otherwise be too commercially uncertain to be viable.
 Structures such as these are helping to crowd in private capital where it is most needed to deliver on Government Policy.

 Another key theme is energy transition, and the need for climate investment as the world shifts to a low-carbon economy.
 Globally there’s potentially going to be more of a focus on climate issues, not least with the Biden administration coming into power in the US.
 Government support schemes such as feed-in tariffs or Contracts for Difference have been enormously helpful in supporting new technologies, but as sectors mature these may no longer be available.
 Alternative structures to mitigate price volatility will need to be explored.